e1miran/Now-Playing-Serato/docs/output/webserver.rst

 Webserver
 =========

 **Now Playing**\ has a built-in web server that allows for a wide variety of customization and deployments, including complex ones involving multiple hosts.
-In general, the files in `templates` should be treated as examples; copy them to new names and modify until you are happy.
+Treat the files in `templates` as examples; copy them to new names and modify them until you are happy.
 Change the font, change the output order, do whatever it is you need to do.

-It is *recommend* to use one of the WebSocket examples as your starting point as they are generally more predictable.
+Using one of the WebSocket examples as your starting point is recommended as they are generally more predictable.
 They update when the song updates vs. the others that use a timer to check for updates.
 See more about WebSockets below.